Tuesday, December 31, 2024

 Poughkeepsie - South Hills Mall, US 9; later Burlington; TBD (only non-CNY store within the state I'll do because I used to be up the road, but that's for another day)

-Camillus - Camillus Mall; previously Witherills; later Chappells and the Bon-Ton; now St Josephs Health, Empire Dermatology and vacancy (last surviving building from mall at Camillus Commons)
+Camillus - Camillus Plaza/Mall; previously Witherills; later Chappells and the Bon-Ton; now St Josephs Health, Empire Dermatology and vacancy (last surviving building from mall at Camillus Commons)

 AI depiction of sidewalk sale at Lehigh Valley OG store